 One way of looking at the budget is as the numerical representation of the company’s business plan.
 It will help lead the way and can be used as a tool to measure how your company is doing in comparison to where the business plan envisions you will be.
 To better describe how you would use the budget and the business plan, below are some examples.

-If you are a teller on the front lines, the business plan will instruct you what your company is planning to market more aggressively, whether it be credit cards, personal loans, or closed end loans.
+If you are a teller on the front lines, the business plan will indicate you what your company is planning to market more aggressively, whether it be credit cards, personal loans, or closed end loans.
 Meanwhile the budget would tell you what the volumes of revenue are anticipated to be closed each month.
-If you are in the loan department the business plan could dictate to push more commercial loans.
+If you are in the loan department, the business plan could dictate to push more commercial loans.
 The budget will tell you how many loans your company is planning to increase based on the revenue forecasted for that product.
 We all know any revenue is good revenue, but there may be some services that can cause increased profits for your company based on their margins, which you will hopefully see reflected within the budget and business plan.
 These examples are ways you can take not only your budget, but your business plan and then create a plan to execute the expectations set forth every month.

 No matter what your position is within a company, it is always good to pay close attention to your company’s forecasted budget alongside the business plan.
 It will show you the anticipated growth, the health, and the expectations of your company over the next six to eighteen months.
 The budget reflects what volumes of revenue and expenses are in quantified dollar amounts that are going to be anticipated soon.
 The business plan tells you how you are going to achieve the monetary goals set forth by the budget.